smart-on-fhir/health-cards/docs/index.md

     ```

-## Presenting Lab Results to a Verifier
+## Presenting Health Cards to a Verifier

 In this step, the verifier asks the user to share a COVID-19 result.
-The overall flow is similar to ["Connect Health Wallet to lab account"](#connect-health-wallet-to-lab-account) above, in that it follows the DID SIOP protocol.
+The overall flow is similar to ["Connect Health Wallet to Issuer account"](#connect-health-wallet-to-issuer-account) above, in that it follows the DID SIOP protocol.

 ### Initiate the Presentation